bemyohannes/post-install-config/README.md

 <h3>Configure Agents (employees)</h3>

-Agents are the employees that respond to and resolve tickets
+Agents are the employees that respond to and resolve tickets.

 -	From within Admin Panel click Agents tab >
 -	Click Agents >
 -	Click Add New Agent

-You will need to assign your agents to a Primary Department and give them Primary Roles for the tickets/tasks routed to that department
+You will need to assign your agents to a Primary Department and give them Primary Roles for the tickets/tasks routed to that department.

 <p>
 <img src="https://i.imgur.com/RrtJnQ8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>